 The Quatre collection can be recognized by the use of four gold bands: yellow, white, rose and the brand’s own ‘chocolate’.
 Launched in 2004, each band is sculpted to be different in material and texture, thus offering a rather edgy and defiant look.
 The collection pays tribute to the architectural reverence of Paris with details like the ribbed ‘gadroon’ referring to the Grand Palais or the Eiffel Tower.

 Cup-like motifs achieved through artistic sculpting techniques define the Frou Frou collection.
 The motifs are carved using gold and given ribbed textures that look like subtle pleats.
 As for the stones, sparkling diamonds and colorful tourmalines are used in the collection.

 Gucci acquired the house of Boucheron in the year 2000 from Schweizerhall.
 Four years later, PPR, now known as Kering, bought Gucci.
 So today, Boucheron exists in the cradle of Kering with Claire Choisne as the Creative Director.
 Since then, multiple stores have opened up, and the Place Vendôme has been renovated to gift customers an experience to remember.

 The world of luxury needs brands like Boucheron to live on.
 This way we will always know how to trace back the journey of the evolution of fine jewelry-making and map the progress we have achieved.
-Over 161 years of existence and a growing clientele that includes royal patrons as well as film stars; at this, one can only ponder: What else will the future add to this remarkable history?
+Over 161 years of existence and a growing clientele that includes royal patrons as well as film stars; at this, one can only ponder: what else will the future add to the remarkable history of Boucheron?